-The External Verifier shall focus on auditing the assessment system, records of evidence and process, by randomly sampling.
-External verifiers shall
+The External Verifier focuses on auditing the assessment system, records of evidence and assessments, and randomly sampling assessments.
+External verifiers do the following:

-- a) Monitor the working relationships between Assessors and candidates. - b) Verify the assessment decision by checking and ensuring assessment and internal verification procedures are being conducted in accordance with the quality assurance requirements established by the Authority. - c) Communicate assessment findings and recommendations to the examining body.
+- i.
+Monitor the working relationships between Assessors and candidates; - ii.
+Verify the assessment decision by checking ensuring that assessment and internal verification procedures are being conducted in accordance with the quality assurance requirements established by the Authority; - iii.
+Communicating assessment quality, findings and recommendations to the examining body.

-The assessor, internal verifier and external verifier of CBET assessment principles are guided by components in Annex C.
+The internal assessor, moderator and external verifier of CBET principles of assessment are guided by components in the appendices B and C.

-6 Certification
+6.0 Certification

-- 6.1 Certification shall be issued by officially approved and recognized Certification Agencies. - 6.2 Certificates of Competence shall - a) be issued to individuals who have satisfactorily demonstrated competence on a particular unit of competencies. - b) be issued to individuals who have been assessed for prior learning. - 6.3 National Qualification Certificates shall be issued when a candidate has demonstrated competence in all units of competence that comprise a Qualification. - 6.4 A transcript providing the rating of candidate's performance shall be issued for every certificate in accordance with the guidelines provided in Annex B.
+Standard: Certification shall be issued by officially approved and recognised Certification Agencies.

+- i.
+Certificates of Competence shall be issued to individuals who have satisfactorily demonstrated acquisition of skills, knowledge and attitudes in a particular unit of competence.
+It shall also be issued to individuals who have been assessed for prior learning; - ii.
+A Final Certificate is issued when a candidate has demonstrated competence in ALL UNITS of competence that comprise a Qualification. - iii.
+A transcript providing the rating of candidate performance shall be issued for every certificate.
+See Appendix B. - iv.
+The certificates should be issued by legally mandated institutions